Frequently Asked Questions

 Company stage?

 Our preference is to invest in companies where we can be active contributors throughout the early stages of development.
 Initially, the Band’s focus was to invest in Silicon Valley based startups.
 The Band has invested in exceptional startups located outside Silicon Valley where a Band member (who will be the deal sponsor) is an investor, advisor, and/or a Board member and is deeply familiar with the company and the team.
 During the Covid-19 pandemic, the Band met virtually and invested in startups throughout the U.S. This trend continues post-pandemic.
+We do not invest in entities that are not registered in the U.S.

 Company location?